MicrosoftDocs/learn/learn-pr/azure/secure-azure-resources-with-rbac/includes/4-grant-access.md

 1. In the navigation list, click **Resource groups**.

-1. Click **rbac-quickstart-resource-group** to open the resource group.
+1. Click **rbac-resource-group** to open the resource group.

 1. Click **Delete resource group** to delete the resource group.

    ![Delete resource group](../images/4-delete-resource-group.png)

-1. On the **Are you sure you want to delete** blade, type the resource group name: **rbac-quickstart-resource-group**.
+1. On the **Are you sure you want to delete** blade, type the resource group name: **rbac-resource-group**.

 1. Click **Delete** to delete the resource group.

 ## Summary

 In this exercise, you learned how to grant a user access to create and manage virtual machines in a resource group using the Azure portal.
-In the next exercise, you look at how to create a custom role and define your own permissions.
+In the next exercise, you look at how to grant access using PowerShell.